Hinky Chicago Book 4

 Weak as her flesh felt, her spirit was willing.
 Hoo baby.

 Jennifer Stevenson fell in love with roller derby in the nineteen-fifties, when it was on TV, and had to wait forty years for it to come back.
-She skated with roller derby as Flash Hottie in her early fifties.
-Now she speed skates with Fleetwood Speed Team and makes up new uses for old sex demons.
+She skated with roller derby as Flash Hottie in her early fifties and with Fleetwood Speed Team until she was sixty.
+She makes up new uses for old sex demons.